CenturyLinkCloud/PublicKB/Cloud Application Manager/Managed Services/Deploying-Managed-Apache.md

 Deploying Managed Apache to your provider with CenturyLink Cloud Application Manager:

-1. In Catalog, select the Managed Services Anywhere subcategory and then select the “CenturyLink Managed Apache httpd".
+1. In Catalog, select the Managed Services Anywhere subcategory and then select the “CenturyLink Managed Apache Http Server".
 Deploy CenturyLink Managed Apache instance.

   ![MgdApache0.PNG](../../images/cloud-application-manager/MgdApache0.PNG)